We have clients who take the opportunity to shoot quick client testimonials on their smartphones or compact cameras, and send them to us for editing.

 7. KEEP IT SHORT

 Most people won’t watch an online video beyond a minute or two.
-So tell your client shorter is better.
+So tell your subject that shorter is better.

 If they deliver a long convoluted sentence, or get bogged down answering a question, gently ask them to repeat what they just said.

-Something like “What you just said was brilliant.
+Say something like “What you just said was brilliant.
+But too long.
 Say it again in a couple of simple sentences.”

 8. PUT THEM AT EASE.
 KEEP THEM AT EASE